Travelrootsindia/anuraj.github.io/_posts/2016-02-12-measuring-code-coverage-of-aspnet-core-applications-using-opencover.md

 }
 {% endhighlight %}

 You require global.json file in the root directory, which used to resolve the dependencies.
 Execute dnu restore and dnx test command to verify your unit tests.
-To get the code coverage, you require Open cover, which you can install via Nuget or can download and install from here – [https://github.com/OpenCover/opencover/](https://github.com/OpenCover/opencover).
+To get the code coverage, you require Open cover, which you can install via Nuget or can download and install from here [https://github.com/OpenCover/opencover/](https://github.com/OpenCover/opencover).
 Now you can execute the test using Open cover, which can be using following command.(Line breaks added for readability)

 {% highlight batch linenos %}
 C:\Users\[USERNAME]\AppData\Local\Apps\OpenCover\OpenCover.Console.exe
 -target:"C:\Users\[USERNAME]\.dnx\runtimes\dnx-clr-win-x86.1.0.0-rc1-update1\bin\dnx.exe"
--targetargs:"-–lib C:\ASPNET\UnitTestDemo\src\Math\bin\Debug\dnx451 test"
+-targetargs:"--lib C:\ASPNET\UnitTestDemo\src\Math\bin\Debug\dnx451 test"
 -output:coverage.xml
 -register:user
 -filter:"+[*]* -[xunit*]*"
 {% endhighlight %}

-Make sure you’re using proper dnx executable (You can get the exact name and location, in C:\Users\[USERNAME]\.dnx\runtimes), the lib location should be point to the dnu build output location.
+Make sure you're using proper dnx executable (You can get the exact name and location, in C:\Users\[USERNAME]\.dnx\runtimes), the lib location should be point to the dnu build output location.
 Once it completed successfully, you will see some output in the console window.

 ![Open Cover Execution]({{ site.baseurl }}/assets/images/2016/02/codecoverageresults.png)

-It generates coverage.xml file, which you can be used to generate the output report using report generator tool, which can be downloaded from – [http://danielpalme.github.io/ReportGenerator/](http://danielpalme.github.io/ReportGenerator/)
+It generates coverage.xml file, which you can be used to generate the output report using report generator tool, which can be downloaded from [http://danielpalme.github.io/ReportGenerator/](http://danielpalme.github.io/ReportGenerator/)

 To generate report, you need to execute,